solarwinds/solarwinds-otel-collector-releases/README.md

 In the [examples folder](/examples/integrations/), there are a number of configurations for various fully supported integrations.

-When these integrations are configured, you will get the same experience as with integrations set up by the Add Data wizards in SolarWinds Observability.
+When these integrations are configured, you will get the same experience as with integrations set up by the Add Data wizards in SWO.

 Just follow the inline comments within the example configurations for guidance.

 ### Custom configuration

 You can also create your own custom configuration.

-To get data correctly ingested by the SolarWinds Observability the configuration has to contain these components:
+To get data correctly ingested by the SWO the configuration has to contain these components:

-- [SolarWinds Extension](https://github.com/solarwinds/solarwinds-otel-collector-contrib/tree/main/extension/solarwindsextension) - Provides basic collector identification and health check for SolarWinds Observability.
+- [SolarWinds Extension](https://github.com/solarwinds/solarwinds-otel-collector-contrib/tree/main/extension/solarwindsextension) - Provides basic collector identification and health check for SWO.
-- [SolarWinds Processor](https://github.com/solarwinds/solarwinds-otel-collector-contrib/tree/main/processor/solarwindsprocessor) - Enriches telemetry data with necessary attributes to be properly associated by SolarWinds Observability.
+- [SolarWinds Processor](https://github.com/solarwinds/solarwinds-otel-collector-contrib/tree/main/processor/solarwindsprocessor) - Enriches telemetry data with attributes to be properly associated by SWO.
-- [OTLP Exporter](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/otlpexporter) - Exports telemetry data to SolarWinds Observability.
+- [OTLP Exporter](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/otlpexporter) - Exports telemetry data to SWO.

-2. Create a `config.yaml` file that contains configuration for the SolarWinds OTel Collector.
+Create a `config.yaml` file that contains configuration for the swotelcol.

-   1. Insert the ingestion token and choose a correct data center (na-01, na-02, eu-01, ap-01).
+1. Set ingestion endpoint.
+To get correct endpoint, search for OTLP in [Data centers and endpoint URIs](https://documentation.solarwinds.com/en/success_center/observability/content/system_requirements/endpoints.htm) docs.
 2. Specify the collector name.

 ```yaml
 service: